Medicare Advantage Plans

 Staying Informed About Your Medicare Options

 Understanding Medicare Part D is an ongoing process.
-Drug lists, premiums, and cost-sharing amounts may change each year, so staying informed can help you manage your healthcare costs more effectively.
+Drug lists, premiums, and cost-sharing amounts may change each year, so staying informed can help you manage healthcare costs more effectively.

 CMS provides tools such as the Medicare.gov Plan Finder, which allows you to compare: